Health and Wellness (HEW)

 Prerequisite: Instructor permission.
 Scholarship or creative work conducted under the supervission of a faculty member.
 Offered occasionally.

 Prerequisite: Junior or Senior Status.
 Study of the skeletal, neural, and muscular systems and the biomechanical principles of human movement and their relationship to exercise, fitness, and athletic performance.
 Offered spring and summer.

 Overview of the basic vocabulary, legal concepts, liability issues, and legal concerns relevant to sport facilities management, operations, and marketing.
 Fundamentals of sports law as it pertains to sport management, marketing, facilities, resort venues, and tourism.

-HEW 305 COMMUNITY HEALTH
+HEW 305 COMMUNITY HEALTH/WELLNESS